 That’s a rhetorical question, by the way.

-But, I’m becoming a tad more adaptable — a bit less spoiled by California light, a little more accepting of opportunities lost, a fraction less photo-intensive, and a lot more likely to put down my camera and just enjoy the visions before my eyes.
+But, I’m becoming more adaptable — a bit less enamored of California light, a little more accepting of opportunities lost, a fraction less photo-intensive, and a lot more likely to put down my camera and just enjoy the visions before my eyes.
 I like to say it’s a form of surrender, not defeat — like the lyric from John Mayer’s song 3 x 5: